 What Time Does Usps Start Delivering?

-There’s no strict answer for what time does USPS start delivery packages.
-However, most postmen start their jobs between 9 and 10 in the morning.
+There’s no confirmation for USPS to start delivery packages time.
+However, most postmen start their jobs between 9 am and 10 am in the morning.

-For the question of when does the USPS truck come, the location might be the matter.
-Rural postmen can arrive at their workplace at early 7 o’clock in the morning, whereas some locations might not begin their business until 8 in the morning.
+The location might be the matter.
+Rural postmen can arrive at their workplace early 7 o’clock in the morning, whereas some locations might not begin business until 8 in the morning.